What is Association Software — And Why is it So Critical?

 There are many client review sites that can help you find association software vendors, evaluate them, and hear real-world stories from your peers.
 Here are some of the best sites to visit for candid assessments of association software:

 Most associations use an RFP to choose new association software.
-But you likely used an RFP to find your last system and it has probably let you down — through data silos, expensive customizations, and a crushing reliance on IT to support it.
+But you likely used an RFP and demos to find your last system and it has probably let you down — through data silos, expensive customizations, and a crushing reliance on IT to support it.
 Maybe it’s time to try a different approach for your next association software.

 A system preview allows you to test the association software in a real-world environment using your own information and processes to see how it will work for you before you invest.
 Your vendor should offer an association software preview to help you: